simoncarrignon/ABM_Ampho_Learning/README.md

 ./bin/pip3 install scikit-learn
 ```

-simulation can be run then:
+Once the packages are installed, the simulation can be run as follows:

 ```bash
 ./bin/python3 exploreMantelAlpha.py 'data/riverDistances.csv' 't'
 ```